oracle/python-cx_Oracle/doc/src/module.rst

 .. function:: Cursor(connection)

    Constructor for creating a cursor.
-Return a new Cursor object (:ref:`cursorobj`) using the connection.
+Return a new :ref:`cursor object <cursorobj>` using the connection.

    .. note::